 All markings are in Malayalam.
 I am looking for the one of A K Gopalan out of genuine respect for the man.
 I look around without success, walk back towards where people are sitting, find two young men who could speak English and they bring me back to this.They actually get up and walk with me to the place.
 I dont know if they were respecting my age or the legend of AKG.
 I hope it is the latter.

 It does not give any indication that he was a communist, A K Gopalan !!!

 A few lines and pictures about the Kerala’s left today in the later posts.
 They are painful.

 KANNUR was once part of the ARAKKAL kingdom.
 This was a Muslim dynasty which followed the Malayali principles of inheritance.
 Consequently the region could have a reigning Queen and it did.
 The Kingdom or the principality to be more accurate was created by the Kunjali Marakkars.
 We will come across them later on.

 I think the history of Arakkal is a subject which has not been done justice to by Indian historians.It has plenty to speak about.
 Not many people know that that the Lakshadweep Islands were owned by the Arakkal kings until the British deprived them of them under a sleek and deceptive typewritten document.

-The Malabari system of Matrilinear descent allowed the Muslim dynasty to have a ruling Queen.
-What more do you want, the feminists??
+The Malabari system of Matrilineal descent allowed the Muslim dynasty to have a ruling Queen.
+What more do you want, you feminists??

 Thanks for reading.